What's The State of Climate Change?

 The meteor vaporised on impact, producing a blast wave that threw vast amounts of material into the atmosphere.
 This, along with a whole bunch of volcanic activity already underway, had a disastrous impact on life.

 But super-eruptions and giant meteors are rare moments in the history of climate change.
 In grand scheme of things, the geological record tells us that natural climate change is almost always a slow burn.

-Man-Made Climate Change
+When Climate Change is Man-Made

-You know the drill: we're burning obscene amounts of fossil fuels, farming way too many farting cows, and cutting down rainforests like it's nothing.
+You know the drill: we're burning obscene amounts of fossil fuels, farming too many farting cows, and cutting down rainforests like it's nothing.
 All of this injects more carbon dioxide and methane into the atmosphere which compounds the greenhouse effect to heat up the planet.